Top 10 Easiest Plants to Propagate That Grow From Cuttings

-Spread the splendor of your garden with these 10 beauties, perfect for starting from plant cuttings.
+Are friends always admiring your gorgeous flowers?
+Spread the splendor of your garden with the easiest plants to propagate, perfect for starting from plant cuttings.

 I’ve never met a gardener who didn’t want to share or expand his or her garden.
 And there are so many ways to do just that.
 One easily overlooked way is by taking plant cuttings.
-You can take a snip of a plant to start a whole new one – for yourself or a friend!
+You can take a snip of a plant to start a whole new one—for yourself or a friend!
 Bear in mind that you can’t take a cutting from a plant that is patented.
 That’s usually any new variety, but you can tell by checking the plant tag.
-Most old family favorites and garden classics are fine to use for cuttings.
+Most old fashioned favorites and garden classics are fine to use for cuttings.
 Most important, though: Don’t get discouraged if growing from plant cuttings doesn’t work the first couple of times around.
 It can be a tricky process and takes some trial and error.
+This list includes some of the easiest plants to propagate.

 It’s true: This garden standby is in danger, but research is underway to save this beauty from downy mildew.
 But for the meantime, don’t count impatiens out in gardens that haven’t been afflicted with the disease!
 Resilient and reliable, it’s a cheerful, shade-loving flower that will do well in almost any part of the landscape.